List of Washington State Cougars head football coaches

-Jimmy Rogers has served as Washington State head coach since December 2024.

 The Washington State Cougars college football team represents the Washington State University in the North Division of the Pac-12 Conference (Pac-12).
 The Cougars compete as part of the National Collegiate Athletic Association (NCAA) Division I Football Bowl Subdivision.
-The program has had 36 head coaches and one interim head coach since it began play during the 1894 season.
-Since December 2024, Jimmy Rogers has served as Washington State's head coach.
+The program has had 37 head coaches and two interim head coaches since it began play during the 1894 season.
+Since December 2025, Kirby Moore has served as Washington State's head coach.